CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Overall Structure
 -------------------------

-At a high level, in previous versions of ChemDataExtractor, the :python:`Document` class and each of its subelements (e.g. :python:`Paragraph` or :python:`Sentence`) had a list of parsers.
+At a high level, in previous versions of ChemDataExtractor, the :class:`~chemdataextractor.doc.document.Document` class and each of its subelements (e.g. :class:`~chemdataextractor.doc.text.Paragraph` or :class:`~chemdataextractor.doc.text.Sentence`) had a list of parsers.
 These parsers each had an associated model which they were parsing for.
-When these parsers found a sentence (or table cell) that contained the requisite elements, it would create a :python:`Compound` and the property would be associated to this instance of a compound.
+When these parsers found a sentence (or table cell) that contained the requisite elements, it would create a :class:`~chemdataextractor.doc.text.Compound` and the property would be associated to this instance of a compound.

 The new structure changes this hierarchy slightly.
-The :python:`Document` class and its subelements now own models that the documents should look for.
-Each model contains a list of parsers that can be used for parsing different types of elements (e.g. :python:`Sentence` or :python:`Table`) to extract the model.
+The :class:`~chemdataextractor.doc.document.Document` class and its subelements now own models that the documents should look for.
+Each model contains a list of parsers that can be used for parsing different types of elements (e.g. :class:`~chemdataextractor.doc.text.Sentence` or :class:`~chemdataextractor.doc.table_new.Table`) to extract the model.
 At the appropriate timings, the elements will call the appropriate parsers in the model.

 This new structure has several advantages:

 - You no longer has to search for the appropriate classes for parsing.
-You don't need to find :python:`MpParser` and :python:`MpTableParser` and assign them as parsers to :python:`Sentences` and :python:`Tables` respectively to extract a :python:`MeltingPoint`.
-With the new model, one just passes in a list, :python:`[MeltingPoint, Compound]`, to document, and the appropriate parsers are automatically used.
+You don't need to find :class:`~chemdataextractor.parse.mp_new.MpParser` and :class:`~chemdataextractor.parse.table.MpTableParser` and assign them as parsers to :class:`~chemdataextractor.doc.text.Sentence` s and :class:`~chemdataextractor.doc.table_new.Table` s respectively to extract a :class:`~chemdataextractor.model.model.MeltingPoint`.
+With the new structure, one just passes in a list, :python:`[MeltingPoint, Compound]`, to document, and the appropriate parsers are automatically used.

 - The new structure is far safer, that is, it is impossible to use a parser meant for tables on a sentence and a parser meant for sentences on tables.

-- The properties are no longer neccesarily tied to the :python:`Compound` class, meaning one could use ChemDataExtractor for other purposes too, such as extracting the conditions under which an experiment was done.
+- The properties are no longer neccesarily tied to the :class:`~chemdataextractor.model.models.Compound` class, meaning one could use ChemDataExtractor for other purposes too, such as extracting the conditions under which an experiment was done.

 Changes to Models
 ----------------------------------

 In addition to the overall change of structure, involving each property optionally owning a Compound, new types of models have  been introduced for the majority usecase, of extracting a physical quantity structure, i.e. the case with a specifier, a value, and units, such as melting points, interatomic distances, and cooling rates.
-These models are all defined as subclasses of a new type of model, :python:`QuantityModel`
+These models are all defined as subclasses of a new type of model, :class:`~chemdataextractor.model.units.quantity_model.QuantityModel`

 .. note::

     While new Quantity-based models have been added to ChemDataExtractor, old-style models can still be used.
 Refer to the section `Migrating Existing Code`_ on how to have older models be extracted as similarly to the old behaviour as possible.

 These model types can now be defined with minimal effort as the various base-quantities (Temperature, Length, Time etc) are included in ChemDataExtractor.
-Now for example, if we wished to create a new model that will be of type Temperature we simply inherit our model from the :python:`TemperatureModel` class and define our entities.
+Now for example, if we wished to create a new model that will be of type Temperature we simply inherit our model from the :class:`~chemdataextractor.model.units.temperature.TemperatureModel` class and define our entities.

 Models of this type have only 2 requirements: